Fulvia gens: Branches and cognomina

 Flaccus, meaning "flabby", or "flop-eared", was the name of a prominent family of the Fulvia gens, which first appears in history around the beginning of the First Punic War.
 They were presumably descended from the same family as the other Fulvii of the Republic, but the exact manner of the relationship is unclear, unless perhaps they were descended from a younger son of Marcus Fulvius Curvus Paetinus, consul in 305 BC.

 The surname Bambalio, belonging to one of the Fulvii of Tusculum, alluded to his tendency to stammer.

 To this list, some scholars append Nacca, or Natta, a fuller, based on a Lucius Natta, supposedly the brother-in-law of Publius Clodius Pulcher.
 Cicero mentions this Natta on two occasions, but does not mention his gentile name.
 Servius calls him Pinarius Natta, in a passage of uncertain genuineness, but the only known wife of Clodius was Fulvia; thus it has been speculated that her brother could have been Lucius Fulvius Natta, although that surname is otherwise unknown in the Fulvia gens.
-Ronald Syme argued that it was possible that Natta was a maternal half-brother of Fulvia, from her an earlier marriage of her mother to a Pinarius Natta.
+Ronald Syme argued that it was possible that Natta was a maternal half-brother of Fulvia, from an earlier marriage of her mother to a Pinarius Natta.
 Drumann, however, provides reason to suppose that Clodius was married twice, and that his first wife was Pinaria; in which case Natta was not the brother of Fulvia.